 A maximum of 4 swimmers, plus a guide, are allowed to enter the water and approach the whales.
 Which must be done very quietly (no splashing fins…) and carefully so as not to intimidate and scare them away.

 A good guide can read the body language of the resting mother.
-They will then position the group so as to maximise the interaction and photographic potential.
+They will then position the group so as to maximize the interaction and photographic potential.

 Back To: Humpback Encounters Main Menu